- Affording Graduate Education

 A free service is also available to students through the COS Funding Opportunities website.
 COS (Community of Science) Funding Opportunities is a large, comprehensive database providing access to information for graduate school scholarships and other sources of funding for graduate school outside of Saint Louis University.
 The COS Funding Opportunities website also allows individuals to search by search term, allowing individuals to pursue funding for research interests or tuition assistance.

 Almost all graduate programs have a limited number of tuition scholarships available to students.
 These are frequently reserved for students with serious financial need.
-The Graduate School also has another budget for tuition scholarships that is used to supplement stipends provided to students via extramural grants or contracts.

 External Fellowship and Traineeships